SaeedRahmani/mpc__iv_course/README.md

 ### Prerequisites

-This project requires Python 3.6+ and the following libraries:
+This project was tested on Python 3.10+ and requires the following libraries:
 - numpy
 - scipy
 - matplotlib